anquanscan/sec-tools/README.md

 [vaxheim](https://github.com/s0t7x/vaxheim): simple poc of hotpatching third-party software.
 Created solely for teaching purposes.
 Assets may contain artwork licensed to Iron Gate / Coffee Stain Publishing.
 Created a BugReport to sesibilize devs of the target software to this kind of attacks.
 Still using deprecated signatures.
 [itrace](https://github.com/hack0z/itrace): 🍰 Trace objc method call for ios and mac
 [atriage](https://github.com/Ayrx/atriage): A dumb afl-fuzz triage tool.
 [grendel](https://github.com/BlessedToastr/grendel): trollware that creates a ghost file on the users desktop that can't be deleted
+[discord-hacking-kit](https://github.com/CalderJohnson/discord-hacking-kit): Simple script to send a usertoken to a webhook, then another script to login with it (educational purposes only, I do not condone using either of these scripts on people)